 Tree Maintenance Tips for Conifers:

 Oregon’s official State tree, the Douglas-Fir is a fast growing tree that will survive in dry as well as moist conditions.
 Because it is a fast growing tree, all new growth is relatively weak and susceptible to breakage.
 This is why fir debris litters neighborhoods and parks after windstorms.
 This is unavoidable for existing trees, but when planting new, take into consideration the surrounding landscape.
-Areas with nearby buildings, courtyards, thoroughfares, and other highly maintained areas are not great places for Douglas-fir trees.
+Douglas-fir do not fair well near buildings, courtyards, thoroughfares, and other highly maintained areas.
 They will cause too many issues down the road.

 Tree maintenance tips for existing mature Douglas-fir include removing large deadwood, raising the canopy over structures, and cabling double-stemmed trunks.
 Never “top” a Douglas-fir.
-These trees are meant to grow tall and as long as they are left to sway in the wind, there is little chance one is going to fall over strictly due to its height.
+They are meant to grow tall with little chance of falling over strictly due to height, as long as they are left to sway in the wind.
 However, the top of a Douglas-fir can break off in a big storm.
-Due to the possible height of the tree, this is often overlooked and can lead to issues down the road if not monitored.
+Broken tops are often out of sight, which can lead to overlooked issues down the road.

 Another thing to consider with Douglas-fir trees is surrounding trees.
 Douglas-firs can grow just fine as a solitary tree and will develop a thick, solid trunk, long, majestic branches, and an extensive, anchoring root system.
 They also do very well grown in groups, or within a grove of trees.
 Under these conditions, they will grow leaner with fewer lower branches, which tend to die due to lack of sun, and an intertwined, community root system.
 Within mature stands of Douglas-fir, even with just two to three trees, each tree becomes reliant on the other for protection from wind.
-If one or more of the trees are removed, new wind conditions can lead to failure of exposed branches, trunks, or even entire trees.
+New wind conditions from removed trees can lead to failure of exposed branches, trunks, or even entire trees.

 Western Red Cedar